madhuakula/ghost-blog-vagrant/README.md

 - Browse [http://localhost:12345](http://localhost:12345)

+> Note : Portforwarding from Guest VM to your localhost machine (2368 -> 12345)

 - You can also generate static pages using buster [https://github.com/axitkhurana/buster](https://github.com/axitkhurana/buster)

 - For more details about ghost [https://ghost.org](https://ghost.org)